robderon/WebApplicationArchitectures/WAA-project-2021.md

 Starting from the live multiuser whiteboard drawing app, add the following feature

 - Add a button in the menubar to open image in a new tab. the opened image will be static, and can be saved by the user using right click | save image as.

+If you have trouble to display the image in a new tab, you can display it in a new image tag below the live canvas.

 use canvas.toDataURL() method